Semaglutide Weight Loss Therapy

 Rare but Serious Risks

-- Pancreatitis: Patients should report severe, persistent abdominal pain immediately
+- Pancreatitis: Report severe, persistent abdominal pain immediately

 - Gallbladder disease: Rapid weight loss of any kind can increase gallstone risk

-- Hypoglycemia: Uncommon when semaglutide is used alone but possible when combined with insulin or sulfonylureas
+- Hypoglycemia: Uncommon when used alone; possible when combined with insulin or sulfonylureas

-- BMI of 27 or greater (classified as overweight) — qualifies when accompanied by at least one weight-related comorbidity such as hypertension, Type 2 diabetes, dyslipidemia, or obstructive sleep apnea
+- BMI of 27 or greater with at least one weight-related comorbidity (hypertension, Type 2 diabetes, dyslipidemia, sleep apnea)

-- Have struggled with yo-yo dieting and repeated weight regain
+- Struggled with yo-yo dieting and repeated weight regain

-- Have been unable to achieve sustainable results through diet and exercise alone
+- Unable to achieve sustainable results through diet and exercise alone

-- Want a medically supervised, evidence-based approach to weight loss
+- Seeking a medically supervised, evidence-based approach to weight loss

-- Are motivated to combine medication with healthy lifestyle changes
+- Motivated to combine medication with healthy lifestyle changes

 - Women who are pregnant, planning to become pregnant, or breastfeeding